 - The administrator can flag any phone book entry as a "favorite" and calls to that number will be charged accordingly.
-An end user calling this specific number is charged according to a special rate for the FAV destination, defined in the end user's tariff. - The administrator can "lock" portions of the phone book's information (e.g. an actual phone number) while an end user can still change other attributes.
-The administrator can fully lock a contact in the phone book (making it impossible for the end user to edit or remove) or partially lock the contact (allowing the end user to change only the name). - The administrator can limit the speed dial number length by using the Maximum Short Dial Length option on the Service Features tab.
+An end user calling this specific number is charged according to a special rate for the FAV destination, defined in the end user's tariff. - The administrator can "lock" portions of the phone book's information (e.g., an actual phone number) while an end user can still change other attributes.
+The administrator can fully lock a contact in the phone book (making it impossible for the end user to edit or remove) or partially lock the contact (allowing the end user to change only the name).